 Laser drilling creates precise holes on a PCB to establish connections between different layers.
 The sleek gadgets that we all are acquainted with consist of HDI boards that incorporate laser drills.
-Laser drilling techniques ensure accuracy even when dealing with the smallest of sizes.
+This technique ensures accuracy even when dealing with the smallest of sizes.

 What is circuit board drilling?